| EXTRACT FROM: BORN WITH A TARTAN SPOON

 from its crisp, clean green Parlaphone sleeve and placing it on

+the gramophone.
 I'd swing the metal arm over to hold the single in place and move

 the play setting from 78 or Long Play to 45.
 Then the lever was